Tonawanda & Wheatfield Electric Co., Tonawanda Power Co., National Grid

 National Grid transformer station in 2023.
 Photo by Dennis Reed Jr. National Grid transformer station in 2023.
 Photo by Dennis Reed Jr.First located on Tonawanda Island

-Around 1889, what would be come the Tonawanda Power Company (Tonawanda & Wheatfield Electric Light company) supplied electricity to NT from a small steam unit on Tonawanda Island, fed by wood shavings from the Doebler Planing Mill.
-Their office was at the northeast corner of Main and Goundry in an old frame building.
-Arc lights on a few streets were run.
-A few "daring" homes and businesses ran its power.
+Around 1889, the Tonawanda & Wheatfield Electric Light Company supplies electricity to a small number of North Tonawanda subscribers from a small steam unit on Tonawanda Island.
+The unit is fed by wood shavings from the Doebler Planing Mill.
+Their office is at the northeast corner of Main and Goundry in an old frame building.
+Arc lights on a few streets are run.
+A few "daring" homes and businesses subscribe to its power.

 Electrifying Buffalo-Niagara

-The long distance line uses Nikolai Tesla's breakthrough alternating current (AC) transmitted at high voltages, which could travel with minimal loss.
+The long distance line uses Nikolai Tesla's breakthrough alternating current (AC) transmitted at high voltages, which could travel long distances with minimal loss.
 A ‘transformer house’ like the one established on Robinson street would step down (transform) some of the high voltage lines to more manageable and safer levels for local distribution.
 Other lines passing through this North Tonawanda substation continued at high voltage to Buffalo and Lockport, to be stepped down at other transformer houses before being used locally.
-Much of the line followed a right of way established by the old New York State Mile Reserve, a mile east of the Niagara River.

 Former switching tower

-Where the new park is now, on the Twin City Highway side, was once a two-story “switching tower” connected to the transformer house.
-Added around 1902, this tower was actually owned by the Niagara Falls Power company.
+Where the new pocket park is now, on the Twin City Highway side, was once a two-story “switching tower” which was wired to the transformer house.
+Added around 1902, this adjunct tower was actually owned by the Niagara Falls Power company.
 It helped engineers manage and troubleshoot defects in the multiplying lines.
 Most of the high voltage lines carrying electricity from the massive turbines at Niagara Falls ran into this tower.

-In 1920, a horrific explosion kills 13 men early Halloween morning.
+In 1920, a horrific explosion kills 13 men early Halloween morning (read our blog post, The Tonawanda Power Company Disaster).
 An NT fire chief alleges the work was rushed in Safety News and Comment.
 The January 1921 Safety Bulletin provides more context and details (a storm and wind outside) and a photo of the ruined second floor of the switching tower.
 Rose Derby's suit.
 Superintendent Frank S. Wahl's (and others!) testimony in Yates's survivor's suit provides more tower details, tower role, and what he saw on the scene (where the dead were found).

 In 1925 they become "associated with" Buffalo General Electric, Niagara Falls Power Co. and others.